View basket (0 items $0.00)

 Military unit cohesion supports both mission effectiveness and resilience associated with deployments (1).
 This way of life may be so ingrained that it becomes difficult to imagine life any other way.
 Some may not want to leave the military for fear of losing this connection, and some may readily leave military service with the assumption life outside will not be different.
 All learn, however, that life outside is different.

 While there is a range of positive and negative experiences following the transition from the military, there is an adjustment no matter how you cut it.
 According to a review of research on post-military transition, many veterans experience loss of military culture and community, a loss of identity, and a loss of purpose (2).

-In service of effective adjustment, especially post-deployment, the first recommendation, from a systematic literature review, is to focus on positive community participation/reintegration (3).
+In service of effective adjustment, especially post-deployment, the first recommendation from a systematic literature review is to focus on positive community participation/reintegration (3).
 Post-deployment reintegration is easier if someone is still attached to their unit because they are surrounded by people who have been through what they have been through.
-They have the experience of always being a part of the greater self.
+They have the experience of continued connection with this community.

 This is not an option—as it was while on orders—upon discharge.
 In extreme cases, such as during Vietnam, some service members were in combat one day and were discharged in the U.S. the very next.
 A new form of positive community participation must fill the gap left by separation from service.

 One way positive community participation may be achieved is through volunteering in organizations that serve veterans.
 Volunteering in the U.S. contributes to happiness, improvements in depression, life satisfaction, wellbeing, and even physical wellness in some populations (5, 6, 9).
 Service can provide someone with purpose, meaning, and a felt sense of making an impact on their world.
 The value of such a purpose is measurable.
 For instance, meaning in life is associated with lower depression in veterans, while self-efficacy is associated with lower post-traumatic stress disorder (PTSD) (4).